History of colonialism: Japanese imperialism

 For Japan, the second half of the nineteenth century was a period of internal turmoil succeeded by a period of rapid development.
-After being closed for centuries to Western influence, Japan was forced by the United States to open itself to the West during the Meiji Era (1868–1912), characterized by swift modernization and borrowings from European culture (in law, science, etc.) This, in turn, helped make Japan the modern power that it is now, which was symbolized as soon as the 1904–1905 Russo-Japanese War: this war marked the first victory of an Asian power against a European imperial power, and led to widespread fears among European populations.
+After being closed for centuries to Western influence, Japan was forced by the United States to open itself to the West during the Meiji Era (1868–1912), characterized by swift modernization and borrowings from European culture (in law, science, etc.) This, in turn, helped make Japan the modern power that it is now, which was symbolized as soon as the 1904–1905 Russo–Japanese War: this war marked the first victory of an Asian power against a European imperial power, and led to widespread fears among European populations.
 During the first part of the 20th century, while China was still subject to various European imperialisms, Japan became an imperialist power, conquering what it called a "Greater East Asia Co-Prosperity Sphere".

 With the final revision of treaties in 1894, Japan may be considered to have joined the family of nations on a basis of equality with the western states.
 From this same time imperialism became a dominant motive in Japanese policy.

 Imperial Japan won conflicts against the Qing dynasty and gained control of Korea and Taiwan when the Treaty of Shimonoseki was concluded in 1895.
-In 1910, Korea was formally annexed by the Japanese Empire.
+In 1910, Korea was formally annexed by the Empire of Japan.
 The Japanese colonization of Korea saw rapid modernization of the peninsula and there was brutal treatment of civilians such as Korean comfort women who were forced to serve in brothels for the Imperial Japanese Armed Forces.

 In 1931 Japanese army units based in Manchuria seized control of the region and created the puppet state of Manchukuo.
 Full-scale war with China followed in 1937, drawing Japan toward an overambitious bid for Asian hegemony (Greater East Asia Co-Prosperity Sphere), which ultimately led to defeat and the loss of all its overseas territories after World War II (see Japanese expansionism and Japanese nationalism).
 The Imperial Japanese Army committed atrocities exemplified by the Nanjing Massacre.